 Publications & Presentations

-Bloom, T. & Bradshaw, G. A. (in press).
+Bloom, T. & Bradshaw, G. A. (2021).
 Inside a Prison: How a Culture of Punishment Prevents Rehabilitation.
 Peace and Conflict Journal of Peace Psychology.

-Bloom, T., Serrano, B. R., & Bradshaw, G. A. (in press).
+Bloom, T., Serrano, B. R., & Bradshaw, G. A. (2021).
 In the company of animals: Accompaniment transforms prisoners into colleagues and teachers.
 The Humanistic Psychologist.

 Bloom, T. & Bradshaw, G. A. (2017).
 Elephants in the forest: A nature-based re-entry program.
 Paper presented at the 25th Annual Forensic Rights and Treatment Conference, Drexel University College of Medicine Division of Behavioral Healthcare Rehabilitation, Grantville, PA.